ooni/spec/backends/bk-003-collector.md

 A client side implementation of the collector protocol MUST make sure that it is emitting timestamps using UTC rather than local time.

+A client side implementation MUST retry any failing collector operation immediately for three times in case there is a DNS or TCP error.
+This is to ensure that transient errors do not prevent us from submitting the data immediately.
+If all these immediate retries fail, then the client MUST arrange for resubmitting the measurement at a later time, either requiring user input or automatically.
+In the latter case, the delay after which the client will attempt to resubmit MUST be exponentially distributed and MUST NOT smaller than 15 minutes.

 A server implementation SHOULD publish metrics allowing OONI to gradually enforce more JSON schema correctness in the collector, both for the open-report request and for submitted data.
 A possible strategy to make